 Come we then to the Reformation.
 Is it born of circumstances?
 By no means.
-It is (none call it in question) a soul chosen of God, whose anguish goes even to death; a soul hence stripped of its own righteousness, and, what is of great importance, stripped to a great degree of its own strength; who finds a Bible, and in the Bible the marvellous revelation of God&#8217;s sovereign and efficacious grace.
+It is (none call it in question) a soul chosen of God, whose anguish goes even to death; a soul hence stripped of its own righteousness, and, what is of great importance, stripped to a great degree of its own strength; who finds a Bible, and in the Bible the marvellous revelation of God's sovereign and efficacious grace.
 It is not a new revelation, like that of the Law and that of Christianity; and the work is thus mixed up with the inner life of man, develops itself little by little in its fundamental truths with this life itself, and clothes, to a certain point, with its effects the measure of light to which the instrument who accomplished it arrived.
 But it is the fruit of an inner work.
 Circumstances, revolutions, in no wise caused the Reformation.
-The profound iniquity that existed in that which called itself the Church, inasmuch as it shocked and disgusted the natural conscience of man, clashed with his interests, and insulted him in the feelings that were dearest to his heart&#8212;all this was a cause that the truth, which was to deliver the mass from this insupportable burden, gained them over to the support of this truth without having penetrated their hearts; and the work of the Reformation became a work of multitudes and nations.
+The profound iniquity that existed in that which called itself the Church, inasmuch as it shocked and disgusted the natural conscience of man, dashed with his interests, and insulted him in the feelings that were dearest to his heart -- all this was a cause that the truth, which was to deliver the mass from this insupportable burden, gained them over to the support of this truth without having penetrated their hearts; and the work of the Reformation became a work of multitudes and nations.
 Kings and princes took advantage of it, in order to get rid of the pope, and to be masters at home.
 The people, no more exalting Rome, resorted only to the temporal authority; and what called itself the Church exalted princes and kings.
 But whatever form it took, this work derived its origin from God, and drew its strength from God by faith.
 It was not the fruit of circumstances, though God wrought in many ways to bring about this result, both by subsequent political events, and by the invention of printing and the introduction of the Greek literature of Constantinople, which preceded this epoch.
 In its cause, origin, and energy, the work was exclusively inward and divine, though not a new revelation, destined to stamp its particular character upon the

 {90}

 result produced.
 A work which is at the same time a revelation, preserves its distinctive character, whatever be the unfaithfulness of man, by the very fact that it is a revelation.
-But the Reformation was a moral work in man, a work in which the Spirit of God acted; but it was a fruit of the Spirit of God which related to a revelation already given; a fruit which, *in the work,* made this revelation stand out with a remarkable strength, and which, if the *work* should fail, sent us, not to the work itself, but to the revelation which was both the source and authority of it, even as God&#8217;s Spirit was its strength.
+But the Reformation was a moral work in man, a work in which the Spirit of God acted; but it was a fruit of the Spirit of God which related to a revelation already given; a fruit which, *in the work*, made this revelation stand out with a remarkable strength, and which, if the *work* should fail, sent us, not to the work itself, but to the revelation which was both the source and authority of it, even as God's Spirit was its strength.
 Christianity rested much on the Old Testament; but it was a new revelation, as we all recognize.
 And that is what makes the difference, in this respect, between the modern school of Geneva and the truth of the position of the Christian before God in our days.